We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 What beautiful trunk formations on the sycamore trees.

-Looking down on the stone wall.
+We looked down on the stone wall below us.

-Pretty cool cacti.
+These were pretty cool cacti.

 I spent some time talking to a woman who was bird watching.
 We were watching for green pigeons in the fig tree but she said they were really hard to see.
 Then this animal appeared on the branch.
-It looks like a pica but I don’t think pica climb into trees.
+It looked like a pica but I don’t think pica climb into trees.

 I was going to watch the sunset from the top but decided to walk down before it got dark.
 So I took a few more photos of the lodge buildings ….